 My boat doesn't have a turnbuckle.
 Which kit should I order?

-If your boat doesn't have a turnbuckle and you are interested in a low sail tack, you should order a Short Leg extension kit for direct attachment to the marine eye mounted on the end of the stay.
-Long Leg kits can also work without a turnbuckle to raise the drum to clear the anchor.
+If you want a low sail tack, order a Short Leg Kit for direct attachment to the marine eye mounted on the end of the stay.
+If you want to raise the furling drum to clear the anchor, the Long or Medium Leg Kits also work without a turnbuckle.

 What other components do I need for installation?